My Gridcoin experiment is done

-Saturday, July 18, 2020 First, recently I heard about the following related to one of my BOINC research projects rosetta@home: “We have some BIG NEWS: Researchers @UWproteindesign have succeeded in creating antiviral proteins that neutralize the new coronavirus in the lab.
-(These experimental drugs are being optimized for animal trials now)” The heck with GridcoinContinue reading “BOINC and Gridcoin mining update”
+Saturday, July 18, 2020 First, recently I heard about the following related to one of my BOINC research projects rosetta@home: “We have some BIG NEWS: Researchers @UWproteindesign has succeeded in creating antiviral proteins that neutralize the new coronavirus in the lab.
+(These experimental drugs are being optimized for animal trials now.)”
+The heck with GridcoinContinue reading “BOINC and Gridcoin mining update”

 BOINC and Gridcoin